-- to vote, consent or receive dividends; - receive notice as stockholders with respect to any meeting of stockholders for the election of our directors or any other matter; or - exercise any rights as stockholders of OncoGenex.
+- · to vote, consent, or receive dividends; - · receive notice as stockholders with respect to any meeting of stockholders for the election of our directors or any other matter; or - · exercise any rights as stockholders of OncoGenex.

-CERTAIN PROVISIONS OF DELAWARE LAW, THE COMPANY'S CERTIFICATE OF INCORPORATION AND BYLAWS AND THE COMPANY'S STOCKHOLDER RIGHTS PLAN
+CERTAIN PROVISIONS OF DELAWARE LAW, THE COMPANY'S CERTIFICATE OF INCORPORATION AND BYLAWS, AND THE COMPANY'S STOCKHOLDER RIGHTS PLAN

-The following paragraphs summarize certain provisions of the Delaware General Corporation Law, or the DGCL, and the Company's certificate of incorporation and bylaws.
-The summary does not purport to be complete and is subject to and qualified in its entirety by reference to the DGCL and to the Company's certificate of incorporation and bylaws, copies of which are on file with the Commission as exhibits to documents previously filed by the Company.
+The following paragraphs summarize certain provisions of the Delaware General Corporation Law, or the DGCL, and our certificate of incorporation and bylaws.
+The summary does not purport to be complete and is subject to and qualified in its entirety by reference to the DGCL and to our certificate of incorporation and bylaws, copies of which are on file with the SEC as exhibits to documents previously filed by us.
 See "Where You Can Find More Information."